anaisdrnc/Projet_Info_2A/README_essai.md

 - In the guide on the left, select Configure API Route and follow the steps to configure API Route to create the API key
 - Then copy and paste it into the .env file

+> **Create a new JWT SECRET**
+- Please generate your own secure JWT secret and never share it

 ### 3.3 Units tests
 - In Git Bash: pytest -v